collab-community/journey-book/journeys/PrateekSrivastava.md

 - created other android applications as a project like recipe app and the shop app.

-# Other than coding , i love
+# Other than coding , I love

 ▶️ Reading books📖 based on Marketing, Startups, and Self growth💡